aphenriques/quote/README.md

 `quote` is thread safe provided the following observation:

 Manual curl initialization (curl_global_init) must be performed before using quote functions in a multi-threaded context, otherwise it can be ignored.
+Check <http://curl.haxx.se/libcurl/c/curl_easy_init.html>.

 # Install